syyunn/congressional-behavior/README.md

 List up data &amp; methodology about tracking the change of legislator's congressional behavior

+# Nominated to the committee
+# Switching party

 ## What Needs To be Done

 - Classify the legislative behavior